 Purchasing a baby monitor will be unique to your situation, with household size, preferences towards audio or video, as well as how many bundles of joy you have to look after, all factors to consider when browsing your options.
 With brands offering plenty of additional extras, doing your research before you walk into the shops may not only save you a few headaches when it comes to tackling the technology, but also save you time and money down the road.

-Canstar Blue commissioned I-view to survey 1,300 Australian parents across a range of relevant categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased a baby monitor in the last 2 years – in this case, 480 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased a baby monitor in the last 2 years – in this case, 325 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.